 What we’ll track

 We track non-sensitive data about how a store is set up and managed.
 We do not track or store personal data from your clients.

 We track and store the admin email.
-This allows us to get in touch regarding potential vulnerabilities and information on fixes.
+This allows us to get in touch about important issues, for example, potential vulnerabilities (and information on fixes) and sunsetting extensions.
 We do not use this email address for marketing – a separate opt-in is required to receive promotional messages.

 Examples of what we track: